Great Ocean Walk & Beyond

 - Experienced hiking guide

-- Tour of UNESCO World Heritage listed Budj Bim
+- Tour of UNESCO World Heritage-listed Budj Bim with Indigenous Guides

 - Tower Hill Reserve guided walk (2.5 hours)

-- Driver and support vehicle for duration of tour
+- Driver and support vehicle for the duration of the tour

 - Exclusive RAW Travel Cape Nelson Lighthouse dinner